wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-toolkit-customize-part-two/includes/5-exercise-troubleshoot-rendering.md

       <template>{{ event.title }}</template>
     </mgt-agenda>
     ```

    Notice, that the agenda component isn't showing anything now.
-Let’s fix it!
+Let’s  it!

 2. Since you want to change the rendering of `events`, let’s use the event template by using the `data-type` attribute: